fionaxichen/fionaxichen.github.io/README.md

 ![image](https://user-images.githubusercontent.com/120151846/206619891-f5a82098-d6e9-4706-b929-c89abb4b82af.png)
 ![image](https://user-images.githubusercontent.com/120151846/206619935-f79b788e-671b-4e02-8415-635e286a2a7d.png)

-*We’d like to know if this change is cost-effective.
+###### 2. We’d like to know if this change is cost-effective.
 How should we think about the cost-effectiveness of this change?
-Please be as specific as you can here.* <br>
+Please be as specific as you can here.

 In this case, the average cost per first batch completion is the most effective metric to evaluate whether this is change is cost-effective or not. <br>